oorlov/OpenIAB/README.md

 3. Instantiate ``` new OpenIabHelper ``` using an Activity instance.
    Activity context is required to call  ``` startActivityForResult() ``` for SamsungAccount Activity.

-4. In the proguard configuration add
+4. In the proguard config file add

     ```proguard
     # SAMSUNG